hirosystems/stacks.js/packages/did-resolver/docs/DID_Method_Spec.md

 # 4. Security Considerations

-This section briefly outlines possible ways to attack Blockstack's DID method, as well as countermeasures the Blockstack protocol and the user can take to defend against them.
+This section briefly outlines possible ways to attack the Stacks DID method, as well as countermeasures the Stacks protocol and the user can take to defend against them.

 ## 4.1 Public Blockchain Attacks

-Blockstack operates on top of a public blockchain, which could be attacked by a sufficiently powerful adversary -- such as rolling back and changing the chain's transaction history, denying new transactions for Blockstack's name operations, or eclipsing nodes.
+Stacks operates on top of a public blockchain, which could be attacked by a sufficiently powerful adversary -- such as rolling back and changing the chain's transaction history, denying new transactions for Stacks name operations, or eclipsing nodes.

-Blockstack makes the first two attacks difficult by operating on top of the most secure blockchain -- currently Bitcoin.
-If the blockchain is attacked, or a stronger blockchain comes into being, the Blockstack community would migrate the Blockstack network to a new blockchain.
+Stacks makes the first two attacks difficult by operating on top of the most secure blockchain -- currently Bitcoin.
+If the blockchain is attacked, or a stronger blockchain comes into being, the Stacks community would migrate the Stacks network to a new blockchain.

 The underlying blockchain provides some immunity towards eclipse attacks, since a blockchain peer expects blocks to arrive at roughly fixed intervals and